momentohq/public-dev-docs/docs/develop/tutorials/serverless-cache-walkthrough/4-read-aside-caching-with-momento.md

 Description: In this tutorial, you add an easy to use read-aside cache to your application
 ---

-# Read-aside caching with Momento Serverless Cache
+# Read-aside caching with Momento Cache

 In the previous step, we installed and configured Momento within our serverless application.
 As part of that, we learned some important details about the Lambda lifecycle that will help with performance, particularly when making external network calls from our application.